Actifio/zfdr/README.md

 # ZFDR

-The purpose of this script is to help clients run DR failovers when using GCVE as a DR target for VMware VMs.
+The purpose of this script is to help users run DR failovers when using GCVE as a DR target for VMware VMs.

 ## Video walk through